DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 ## Undergraduate bursary for veterans

-You may be eligible for a tax-free undergraduate bursary of £40,000 if you’re:
+You may be eligible for a tax-free undergraduate bursary of £40,000 if you’re (all of the following):

 * a veteran
 * training to teach secondary biology, physics, chemistry, computing, maths or languages